My chronic pain recovery story

 The Start - RSI

 The pains had a profound affect upon my life – my ability to cook, drive, clean, shop, carry bags, wash and even blow dry my hair.
-I felt depressed and angry at times and most people found it difficult to understand the pain I was in.
+I felt depressed and angry at times and most people found it difficult to understand the pain I was in as it couldn't be seen.
 Anything mildly repetitive would set off pains that could quickly spread and leave me even sore to the lightest of touches.
-I was prescribed pain killers (Naproxen) which I gave up taking as they had bad side effects and had no effect on the pain.
+I was prescribed painkillers (Naproxen) which I gave up taking as they had bad side effects and had no effect on the pain.
 The only relief I could find was numbing my muscles by rubbing ice cubes on my muscles and joints, smothering myself in Tiger Balm and avoiding anything that might cause me pain.
-Unfortunately any movement at all could cause pain.
+Unfortunately, any movement at all could cause pain.

 No clinician could really tell me what was actually injured or causing the pain.
 My diagnosis didn’t help me understand what was actually wrong with me nor to help me learn how to overcome it.
 One consultant told me the cause was a long neck?!
-I mean, do all giraffes have RSI!?
 Later, an MRI added severe stenosis as an explanation.
 All NHS physiotherapy could do was provide 6 weeks of sessions in neck traction (which made no difference).
-I then a multitude of expensive and mostly pointless treatments: reflexology, acupuncture, more physiotherapy (at least 3 or 4 different physiotherapists), osteopathy, chiropractic, Low Level Light Therapy, healing, kinesiology, the Alexander Technique.
+I then had a multitude of expensive and mostly pointless treatments: reflexology, acupuncture, more physiotherapy (at least 3 or 4 different physiotherapists), osteopathy, chiropractic, Low Level Light Therapy, healing, kinesiology, the Alexander Technique.
 I tried exercises, stretches, rest, herbs, meditation.
 Meditation and acupuncture was the only thing to offer some short term respite from the pain.
 After many years trying various forms of therapy I had only made a little and very gradual progress.
+My symptoms eased off a little over a number of years, yet I was still limited to having to use dictation software to use a computer and had to limit activities like driving, heavy work and cooking.

-Me after finishing the Alzheimers Memory Walk, in memory of my dear mum - I had waited 9 years to be able to do this walk.
+Me after finishing the Alzheimers Memory Walk, in memory of my dear mum after recovering from chronic knee pain.

 Knee Pain Kicks In!

 I may have learnt to live with that pain, however at age 39 things got way worse.
 During a Zumba class, a pain started under one of my kneecaps.
 Within days it worsened and spread to both knees even though there appeared to be no injury.
 I was told by my GP that I had tendonitis and that it would go in 6 to 8 weeks.
-After my experience with the RSI, I had a sinking feeling that it wouldn't.
+My experience with the RSI had unfortunately taught my brain to expect pain to stick around, and it did.

-A couple of months later, I started to feel desperately fearful as I found myself in constant pain with yet again no real diagnosis or effective treatment.
-I remember thinking to myself “this is exactly what happened to my arms and this pain is not going”.
-It was then diagnosed (using MRI) as chondromalacia patella.
+A couple of months later, I was diagnosed (using MRI) as chondromalacia patella.
 However, (and this should have made me question the diagnosis) the consultant also told me that my knees were “as you would expect for my age”?!
 I pushed to have a physical treatment to make it go away, as I believed it to have a physical cause.
 Unfortunately I had an arthroscopy on both knees (to "flush" them out), but this just caused even more pain and recovery from the surgery took 3 months.
 Although I slowly improved a little over a further 12 or so months and was sometimes able to walk a little pain free, the pain was variable and it severely limited my walking and standing.
 I avoided many activities, and was so limited in how long I could walk or stand, that ordinary activities that I took for granted became quite difficult.
 I had 2 young children and wanted to be active with them and I felt depressed, angry, and guilty at the impact it had on my family and friends.
-At my lowest point I remember thinking that if I got a cancer diagnosis it would be a relief as I wouldn't have the burden and suffering of an entire life in chronic pain.

 Yet again I spent thousands of pounds and many years trying different treatments.
 I tried different physiotherapists, (including one that specialised in knee pain).
 He advised me to strengthen my quads and hip flexors and told me 50% of people get better.
 I had initial improvement which excited me, yet later the pain spread to my shins and then worsened.
 I felt like an utter failure and I blamed myself.
 I tried chiropractic, acupuncture, osteopathy, ultrasound, prolotherapy knee injections, rest, MBST treatment.
-Sometimes I improved a little and then worsened again and so I became fearful of actually becoming hopeful as I couldn't bear the come down from that each time.
+Sometimes I improved a little and then worsened again and so I became fearful of becoming hopeful as I couldn't bear the disappointment of continued pain each time.

 Physiotherapy and pilates helped a little and acupuncture gave a little short term pain relief, but after many years and so much effort, at best I could walk a mile pain free and stand for about 40 minutes.
 I still couldn’t do any form of exercise except Pilates and I bought an electric bike to help me get mildly active.